Formula E calendar and TV guide - TheNewsTrace

-Formula E returns for its largest season but with a bumper 14 races unfold throughout eight months, culminating in a pair of epic road races in London.
+Formula E returns for its greatest season but with a bumper 14 races unfold throughout eight months, culminating in a pair of epic avenue races in London.

-Defending champion Jean-Eric Vergne has turned the primary driver to win a number of titles in 2019 after recording back-to-back championship wins.
+Defending champion Jean-Eric Vergne has grew to become the primary driver to win a number of titles in 2019 after recording back-to-back championship wins.

-RadioTimes.com brings you the total 2020 Formula E season calendar beneath, together with key dates, the best way to watch and extra.
+RadioTimes.com brings you the total 2020 Formula E season calendar under, together with key dates, how you can watch and extra.

 Formula E 2019/20 calendar

-Follow and qualifying periods additionally dwell on Formula E web site, YouTube and Fb.
-Extra broadcasters listed beneath.
+Observe and qualifying classes additionally stay on Formula E web site, YouTube and Fb.
+Extra broadcasters listed under.

 Race 5: Marrakesh ePrix, Morocco